GoGirl!

 Ohio University Online Program studying for BSN

-Anticipated Graduation date: Dec 2025
+Anticipated Graduation date: Spring 2026

 Alejandra is the oldest daughter of immigrant parents and a single parent to three amazing children.
 Her parents came to this country to give she and her siblings a better life and opportunities.